-Adjunct Assistant Professor
+Adjunct Associate Professor

-BS, Electrical Engineering, Georgia Institute of Technology; M.Arch, Sci-Arc
+BS, Electrical Engineering, Georgia Institute of Technology; M.Arch, SCI-Arc

-Recent projects include private residences, large scale artworks, and commercial interiors and have appeared in the LA Times Home section, Interior Design, The California Design Biennial and numerous museums and galleries.
-Before founding Vertebrae and Layer, Little worked at Patrick Tighe Architecture and Pugh+Scarpa.
+Recent projects include large scale artworks, commercial interiors, and private residences.
+The work has been widely published and exhibited, appearing in the LA Times, Interior Design Magazine, The California Design Biennial and numerous museums, galleries, and books.
+Before founding Vertebrae, Little co-founded the design practice Layer, an interdisciplinary design firm.
 She has also worked as the director of software development teams and as a hardware design engineer in the field of film and television postproduction.
 Little currently teaches graduate and undergraduate level design studios at the University of Southern California and is a licensed architect in the state of California.

-Related Links: vertebraeLA.com
+Related Links: vertebrae.la